jeremyallenjacobson/qtm-gpu-workshops/README.md

 The recording is available [here](https://emory-my.sharepoint.com/:v:/g/personal/jajaco3_emory_edu/ERBfG7ZQWmxItawDDzfo6a4BD5ldCD6YMq8M6x-lnIV-mQ?e=2Z0XYc) and the [slides](./workshop1slides-GPU-computing-background.pdf) are located in this repo.

 ## November workshop: Frameworks for GPU computing
 This is part two in the three part series of workshops.
-This workshop provides an introduction to various machine learning and data science frameworks for GPU computing including PyTorch, Tensorflow, and the RAPIDS data science framework.
+This workshop provides an introduction to various machine learning and data science frameworks for GPU computing including PyTorch.
 The recording is available [here](https://emory-my.sharepoint.com/:v:/g/personal/jajaco3_emory_edu/EW8JeItwymVKgbS1X9MrbW4BDvud6rUEfe8SWi27N5v_gA?e=CnvMb5) and the [slides](./workshop2slides-GPU-computing-frameworks.pdf) and [notebook](./matrix-multiply-compared.ipynb) are located in this repo.